MWilson929/finops-fabric/README.md

 ### Common Issues

-#### "fab command not found"
+#### "fabric-cicd library not found"
-- Ensure ms-fabric-cli is installed in pipeline
+- Ensure fabric-cicd is installed in pipeline
-- Check PATH configuration in deployment scripts
+- Check pip installation in deployment script

 #### "Workspace not found"
 - Verify workspace IDs in variable groups